 So you think I’d remember to make this more often.

 I can’t remember where I found the recipe now – possibly from a friend.
 I do remember the first time I made it.
 It was high Summer; the cicadas were chirping and the lawn needed mowing.
-Rather like now.
-I made the pie and realised upon serving that the pastry was the sweet stuff, totally wrong.
-Now my recollection is that the man of the house had got the wrong packet at the supermarket but he insisted he would have been milking the cows.
+I made the pie and realised that the pastry was the wrong kind, it was sweet.
+My recollection is that the Man of the House had got the wrong packet at the supermarket – he insisted he would have been milking the cows.

 I’m sure it was his fault.
 The good news is that New Scientist reported that you shouldn’t feel bad if you have a bad memory.
 It means you’re a multi-tasking, highly effective and competent individual saving your neurons for other, more important things.